Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 ---
 # ![Banner Frequently Asked Questions](https://github.com/user-attachments/assets/b491a1d0-15e0-4a4a-a0c3-1f99cebb5bdf)

+- **Afterburner - Do I still use Special K for an NVIDIA graphics card if I am using RTSS alongside Afterburner?**
+	- No!
+Visit the [performance guide](https://performance.moddinglinked.com/falloutnv.html#DXVK), click the `Nvidia` drop down menu, and follow steps 2-8.
+Please note that these steps will need to be repeated for every graphics card driver update, why is why Special K is the preferred FPS limiter.
 - **Altering Uranium Fever - Can I alter mods in Uranium Fever?**
 	- Altered lists will not be supported.
 There is however a support channel for altered lists, this support channel is not official and is only there for users to help, we will not support modified lists.
 - **Black Screen - I have a black screen on game launch.
 How do I fix it?**